 In the image above we’ve used the “S” shortcut key to display the select menu in the layout editor.
 You can see the different select commands that are available to you.
 If you aren’t familiar with them, here are a few examples of some that can be very useful.

 - Lasso Select: This command allows you to define the area to be selected by drawing it free-form.
 This is very useful for selecting objects that are oddly shaped or are in a non-rectangular pattern.

 - Select All: Sometimes you just need to quickly select everything, and here’s the command for that.
 Once you memorize the shortcut (SA), it will become second nature.

 - Select Net: This is a layout only command (the schematic version is “Select Connection”) that will allow you to select all electrical objects associated with a net.

-There are many more selection commands in both the schematic and layout sides of Altium Designer 18.
+There are many more selection commands in both the schematic and layout sides of Altium 18.
 Learning to use these commands along with the new select filter will give you a noticeable increase in your productivity as you use the tools.
 For example, the lasso select command, as shown below, can be extremely useful.

 Here is an example of the lasso select command in the schematic editor

-Altium Designer 18 is continually improving and being enhanced with advanced functionality like the select filter that we’ve talked about here.
+Altium 18 is continually improving and being enhanced with advanced functionality like the select filter that we’ve talked about here.
 With capabilities like this, Altium is one of the best PCB design software tools that you can use.
 If you’ve liked what you’ve seen here and want to learn more, talk to an expert at Altium to find out how you can start using Altium on your next PCB design.